-The holidays are finally here, and what better way to greet your holiday guests than with a creative holiday front porch display?
+The holidays are finally here, and what better way to greet your holiday guests than with a creative holiday front porch?
 Even if you don’t have much time to decorate for the holidays indoors, you can use these quick and inexpensive ideas to add a personal touch to the front porch in a flash.
 After all, sharing the Christmas spirit with your neighbors is one of the best parts of the holiday.
 So let’s get started decorating your holiday front porch!

-- Instead of a wreath this year, how about creating cute holiday signs to hang on the front door?
+Instead of a wreath this year, how about creating cute holiday signs to hang on the front door?
 All is takes is a blank wooden template from the craft store, or even a scrap piece of wood.
 The more age, the better.
 Use stencils or stamps, and welcome Santa (and everyone else!) with style!
 Some catchy phrases for your sign?
 Keep it simple and use “Believe”, “Joy”, or “Let It Snow”.
 Be cute with “Santa, Define Good…” or “Baby It’s Cold Outside”, or choose something more spiritual to reflect your family.
 Try this “Joy” sign tutorial from ‘DIY Network’.

-Finally don’t forget your front door mat.
+Want to make a cool holiday front door mat?
 After all, this time of year, it gets a lot of use, and a lot of attention.
 Use craft paints and inexpensive mats from the home improvement store to make a custom door entry perfect for your family.
 You can stencil directly on them with a stiff brush, or use a pre-made stamp.
 Snowflakes, anyone?
 We love this one from the Lisa Leonard Blog.
 Here’s the tutorial.